samintejas/samintejas/README.md

 </div>

-Im a backend developer from kerala,India, Currently working at 6D technologies banglore where im working on reliable, high-performance backend systems for the past 4 years.
+Im a backend developer from kerala,India, Currently working at [Vonnue](wwww.vonnue.com) building software solutions of the future and contributing towards the betterment of the socity.
 I'm also an audiophile, creating music under the name Stellarmantra. learn more at https://samintejas.in